-I read a poem recently that’s challenged me immensely.
-The poem is from the 1800’s and I am not going to post it because it’s just too personal and also because it’s just the one line or concept that I am caught on.
+I read a poem from the 1800’s.
+It challenged me, tremendously.
+I don’t want to post it because it’s just too personal.
+Also because it’s just the one line or concept that I got caught on.

 The man sees her there, dead.
 He mourns her death and then he goes off to marry another woman who can love him.
 He’s pretty righteous about the whole situation.
 Reading the poem, I was aware I was only hearing one side of the story but hey.
 It’s still a good poem.

 The poem ends with the poet addressing the harsh sentence this woman received.
 He believes that it was just and this is the part that slayed me: he states that it’s just as well that the loveless lose their lives as they cause terrible harm on the earth.
 They run around and confuse people.
 They make the world lousy, basically.
 They cause torment so why not have some torment of their own, plus let’s get rid of them.
 What else makes sense?

 To modernize this, just consider a man or a woman who seduces others into relationship when they have no love to give.
 We are big on “tolerance” in this era, in stark contrast to the man in the poem.
 But what about the psychopathic man or woman?
 What does society gain from allowing them to run loose and run amok?
 Anything?

 I don’t have an answer to this, I’m just wondering.
 What if a witch came along and tricked people of this ilk?
 Would you care?
 Would the world be a better place?